Jazqa/kwin-quarter-tiling/README.md

 ## Features
 - Tiles windows
 - Maintains the tiled layout when windows are interacted with
-- Automatically creates and switches virtual desktops
+- Automatically creates, switches and removes virtual desktops
 - Shortcuts for moving windows within the script
 - Shortcut for excluding windows
 - **NOTE: You might have to bind the keys manually.
 To do so, go to settings --> shortcuts --> global shortcuts --> kwin and search for "Quarter" to find all the script specific shortcuts!**